MarkEWaite/jenkins-bugs/README.md

-# [JENKINS-53346](https://issues.jenkins-ci.org/browse/JENKINS-53346) checkout returns same value on subsequent calls
+# [JENKINS-39968](https://issues.jenkins-ci.org/browse/JENKINS-39968) checkout returns same value on subsequent calls

-Two calls to checkout in a Pipeline returned the same values in the map, even though the two checkout steps were distinct commits.
+Two calls to checkout in a Pipeline returned the same values in the map, even though the two checkout steps were distinct commits on different repositories.